AirJab/Data-Science-Coursera-JHU-/Getting and Cleaning Data/Codebook.md

 3. Subset of the modified features dataset is considered which contains features related to the mean and standard deviaiton.
 4. Modified feature, activity, and subject datasets are all merged to one single dataset and is arranged.
 5. The single dataset is grouped by subject and activity, and averages of the features are calculated.
+6. Renaming variables with descriptive names.
-6. The tidy dataset is produced.
+7. The tidy dataset is produced.

 =======================================================================================